Master of Education in Curriculum and Instruction

 - Remake Learning Network events

 After completion of this degree program, current teacher license holders in Pennsylvania will receive the PA Department of Education's STEM Endorsement.
+This program does not confer state Instructional 1 certification for pre-service teachers.

 Applicants must hold a bachelor's degree.